rt-net/RaspberryPiMouse/README.md

 [![Build Status](https://travis-ci.org/rt-net/RaspberryPiMouse.svg?branch=master)](https://travis-ci.org/rt-net/RaspberryPiMouse)

-This repository has the source code and kernel objects for the Raspberry Pi mouse.
+This repository has the source code and kernel objects for the Raspberry Pi Mouse.

 ## インストール